-(Rotterdam, NL, 1988) is known for his poetic skills, verses, stories, metaphors and spoken word.
-He writes wrap-ups on demand, writing live at events to bring them to a close in rhyme.
+(Netherlands, 1988) is known for his poetic skills, verses, stories, metaphors and spoken word.
+He writes "wrap-ups" on demand, writing live at events to bring them to a close in rhyme.
 Otte has published two collections of poetry: Regelgeving (Regulations, 2015) and TOFLOF (2017).
-He teaches spoken word at the Rotterdam art school (which he himself left prematurely), is the 2017-18 poet laureate of Rotterdam, and founded the Rorschach publishing house for young and controversial talent.
+He teaches spoken word at the Rotterdam art school (which he himself left prematurely), was the 2017-18 poet laureate of Rotterdam, and founded the Rorschach publishing house for young and controversial talent.
 His work is characterized by a combination of accessibility and layering.
 Major themes are love that doesn't quite work out and the ins and outs of the big city.
 Incisiveness, openness and humor alternate at high tempo.(WN 2019)

 Archive available for: Derek Otte